philsinatra/IDM-T380/instructor_materials/03-git.md

 # deleted:    robots.txt
 ```

-^ When we delete a file using `git rm`, Git creates a new snapshot of the project, _minus_ the file(s) being deleted, and stages that versoin as the next one to be committed.
+^ When we delete a file using `git rm`, Git creates a new snapshot of the project, _minus_ the file(s) being deleted, and stages that version as the next one to be committed.

 ---